skgyan/egghead-delay/script.md

 A quick way to write the run function is using  setTimeout.

+we can take are required function as a callback within our runner and internally we can just use settimeout to call this callback after a second.

 It takes a callback.
 Sets up our settimeout to call it after 1s.
 And then we repeat this pattern for 2s and 3s.

 Next we simply pass in a callback that logs the time when it gets called.